 Pressure sores and pressure ulcers are caused by an injury or breakdown of skin and the underlying tissue caused by pressure on the skin for a long time.

-- mobility limitations - including for people who are confined to a bed, hospitalised, or with chronic pain that makes it difficult to move
+- can’t move around properly — including if you are confined to a bed, hospitalised, or with chronic pain that makes it difficult to move

-- health problems - including type 1 and type 2 diabetes, circulatory problems, or heart or kidney damage.
+- have health problems — including type 1 and type 2 diabetes, circulatory problems, or heart or kidney damage

 Pressure ulcers can develop quickly and be difficult to treat.
 It is important to seek the help of your doctor or community nurse if you have a pressure ulcer.